PeterJudgeZA/ooabl_patterns/README.md

 # ooabl_patterns
 Sample code for OOABL Design Patterns talks given at the 2017 [EMEA PUG Challenge](https://pugchallenge.eu/).
-The presentation is in this project ion PDF form: advanced_ooabl_patterns.pdf .
+The presentation is in this project in PDF form: advanced_ooabl_patterns.pdf .

 You will need a version of the Sports2000 database.
 Create one via `proenv` and `prodb path/to/project/sports2000 sports2000` (or wherever you choose).
 Add it to your workspace with an alias of `s2k` and it'll be added to the project.